 - Certificates of deposit

 - Outstanding loans and lines of credit

 Contact the providers of these services and let them know you’re moving.
 If you’re planning to maintain any financial relationships be sure to inform them of your new address in advance.
 Otherwise, make arrangements to close your accounts or transfer them to your new financial institution.

-If you have any payments that are automatically deducted from your bank account, for instance, your car or other loan payments, be sure to make arrangements well in advance for the funds to be deducted from your new bank account.
+If you have any payments that are automatically deducted from your bank account, be sure to make arrangements well in advance for the funds to be deducted from your new bank account.